School’s out – now to kickstart your career

 Contact businesses and organisations direct about voluntary work or work experience.
 This is a good way to get your foot in the door and build your confidence, capability and network.

 Contact a registered provider of the Government’s Disability Employment Services to access a range of support services from career counselling, resume writing and interview techniques to assistance with special equipment or workplace modifications.

 Workskil Australia is one of the nation’s largest not-for-profit employment services providers and a certified provider of the Australian Government’s Disability Employment Services (DES) which it delivers in the Upper Hunter region of New South Wales and the Southern Adelaide region of South Australia.
-For more information click here.
+Learn more about our Workskil Disability Employment Services (DES).